 Workability of concrete

-What IS Workability
+What IS Workability of concrete

 Workability, in the context of concrete construction, is an important characteristic that deeply influences the success of a project.
 Workability is defined as a term in concrete construction that refers to the ease and suitability of fresh concrete for being mixed, transported, placed and compacted without losing the uniformity and desired quality.